 - The appeal was incomplete or not on the correct form

 - The submission was late

 I am a staff member at King's.
 How can I support a student making an appeal?

 If you are supporting a student who has recently made an appeal against their application for PAA, (for example, a student asking for adjustments to an OSCE that are not feasible) it may be necessary to refer this to the Fitness to Practise Committee, in order to consider whether the student would be able to complete the course, with appropriate adjustments, whilst balancing its professional requirements.

 For further support, contact the Examinations Office in the first instance.

 When getting in touch with the Examinations Office, please consider whether this is a recommendation or a requirement; the latter would require monitoring and a proposed course of action.

-Important to know: Disability Support can also advise students when applying for Personalised Assessment Arrangements, should they wish to apply for PAA.
-Our article How can Disability Support assist me with my disability gives you an overview of the various ways Disability Support can support students at King’s.
+Important to know: Disability Support & Inclusion can also advise students when applying for Personalised Assessment Arrangements, should they wish to apply for PAA.
+Our article An overview of the provisions and support you can access for your disability at King’s gives you an overview of the various ways Disability Support & Inclusion can support students at King’s.